Nelson-Gon/shinymde/README.md

 If you would like to work on this project, here is a features list that could be a good place to start.

+-   [ ] Add user guides in the form of tooltips wherever possible.

+-   [ ] Add unit tests.

 -   [x] Add hovers to user input

 -   [ ] Switchable dark mode